vik-s/quartz/content/projects/newsletter/long form/Metamaterials and why they are so cool.md

 project: substack
 date_published:
 status: 🚧
-final title: The remarkable and unnatural properties of Metamaterials
+final title: The remarkable and unnatural electromagnetic properties of artificial metamaterials
 subtext: From ether to artificially engineered materials that have the potential to change the world
 ---
 Metamaterials are artificially engineered structures that allow wave propagation in ways that do not occur in nature.
-For a propagating electromagnetic wave to seemingly defy the laws of nature has far reaching and fantastic consequences - invisibility cloaks, stealth aircraft, perfect lenses, doppler reversal and a whole lot more we are still learning.
+A propagating electromagnetic wave to seemingly defy the laws of nature has far reaching and fantastic consequences - invisibility cloaks, stealth aircraft, perfect lenses, doppler reversal and a whole lot more we are still learning.

 In this article, we will ... what.
 - On the existence of ether